 - A. Two (2) hours of the employee's hourly wage per day for the weekend, which shall include the hours between the end of the employee's normal working day on Friday and the beginning of the normal working day on Monday.
-For the Water and Wastewater Divisions compensation shall be, One (1) hour of the employee's hourly wage per day for the weekend will be paid for coming in and doing the applicable work outlined by the Division's Standard Operating Procedure for On-Call employees - B. One (1) hour of the employee's hourly wage per evening, which shall include the hours between the end of the employee's normal working day and the beginning of the following normal working day, Monday through Thursday of each week. - C. Two and one-half (2.5) hours per holiday, which shall include the hours between the end of the employee's normal working day which precedes the holiday and the beginning of the normal working day following said holiday. - D. For employees working alternative schedules (not Monday through Friday), the above payments will be adjusted for the correct days of the week accordingly.
+For the Water and Wastewater Divisions compensation shall be, one (1) hour of the employee's hourly wage per day for the weekend will be paid for coming in and doing the applicable work outlined by the Division's Standard Operating Procedure for On-Call employees.
+For General Services and Stormwater Divisions, time be paid on an "as-worked" basis, not to exceed two and one-half (2.5) hours per day for watering flowers and emptying garbage during peak summer season (typically mid-May - end of September). - B. One (1) hour of the employees' hourly wage per evening, which shall include the hours between the end of the employee's normal working day and the beginning of the following normal working day, Monday through Thursday of each week. - C. Two and one-half (2.5) hours per holiday, which shall include the hours between the end of the employee's normal working day, which precedes the holiday and the beginning of the normal working day following said holiday. - D. For employees working alternative schedules (not Monday through Friday), the above payments will be adjusted for the correct days of the week accordingly.

-11.7 The Employer will attempt to meet its on-call requirements on a voluntary basis among the employees.
-In the event there are insufficient volunteers to meet the requirements, the employer may assign the necessary employees starting with the least senior.
+The Employer will attempt to meet its on-call requirements on a voluntary basis among the employees.
+In the event there are insufficient volunteers to meet the requirements, the employer may assign the necessary employees starting with the least senior, qualified employee.